Gankro/swift-evolution/proposals/0999-comparison-reform.md

 Spaceship as an operator has a two concrete benefits over `compared` today:

-* It can be passed as a higher-order function
+* It can be passed to a higher-order function
 * Tuples can implement it

 In our opinion, these aren't serious problems, especially in the long term.

 Passing `<=>` as a higher order function basically allows types that aren't Comparable, but do provide `<=>`, to be very ergonomically handled by algorithms which take an optional ordering function.
 Types which provide the comparable operators but don't conform to Comparable are only pervasive due to the absence of conditional conformance.
 We shouldn't be designing our APIs around the assumption that conditional conformance doesn't exist.

-When conditional conformance is implemented, the only should-be-comparable-but-aren't types that remain are tuples, which we should potentially have the compiler synthesize conformances for.
+When conditional conformance is implemented, the only should-be-comparable-but-aren't types that will remain are tuples, which we should potentially have the compiler synthesize conformances for.

-Similarly, it should be one day possibly to extend tuples, although this is a more "far future" matter.
+Similarly, it should one day be possible to extend tuples, although this is a more "far future" matter.
 Until then, the `(T, T) -> Bool` predicate will always also be available, and `<` can be used there with the only downside being a potential performance hit.